Yosemite Half Dome Backpacking

 - Lightweight compressible sleeping pad (inflatables are best)

 - Rain jacket and pants, lightweight waterproof and breathable

 - Hiking pants, quick-drying, lightweight (zip-off legs are great & negate the need for shorts).
 No denim!

-- Hiking shorts, quick-drying, lightweight OR the shorts from your zip-offs
+- Hiking shorts, quick-drying, lightweight OR the shorts from your zip-off pants

 - 1 T-shirt, synthetic